 Focus Groups vs 1:1 Interviews.
 Sometimes one or the other is preferable — it depends on the product and the length of the discussion guide.
 A focus group is preferred if there is a benefit to having people build on each others’ ideas, or if you want to hear what they might say to each other.
 If you feel people will respond more truthfully by answering questions individually vs in a group, or if there is a danger of “groupthink” the 1:1 interviews might be a better choice.
 Either approach can be done informally and low cost, or more formally with an agency in a facility.
 By following a strict guideline of sticking to the questions and avoiding interjection of my own opinions, I’ve often done the moderating and interviews myself without hiring a facilitator.
-But if you would prefer to listen and observe the participants without the fear of bias, hiring a professional moderator is an option if you have the budget.
+But if you would prefer to listen and observe the participants without the fear of bias, hiring a professional moderator is a benefit if you have the budget.

 Here are the types of questions I like to ask —

 - Does this look like a product that would interest you?
 Why or why not?